acl-org/acl-anthology/hugo/content/info/contrib.md

 ### ISBN Numbers

 If you need to assign ISBN numbers, please provide the exact titles of each volume to be assigned an ISBN and forward this information to Priscilla Rasmussen, ACL Business Manager.

-### Publication Date

-By default, the publication of papers associated with a current event in the Anthology will be on the first day of the event (inclusive of workshops or tutorials).
-If you prefer to have it published on a different date, please inform us.

 ### Errata and Corrections